ibm-cloud-docs/containers/cli-ks-plugin-v2.md

 [Classic infrastructure]{: tag-classic-inf}

-The managed Istio service mesh.
+Disable the managed Istio add-on and remove it from the cluster.
 {: shortdesc}

 ```sh